pypa/pipenv/peeps/PEEP-005.md

 django = "*"
 ```

-It is, however, common for users to want to bound the versions a little.
-In the case of Django, each new minor version bump (e.g. 2.0 → 2.1) introduces incompatibilities, and applications generally stay on an old, maintained version until the code base is fully migrated.
-With the current behaviour, the user needs to manually discover down what version is actually being used, and modify the Pipfile entry accordingly.
+It is, however, common for users to want to bound the versions.
+In the case of Django, each new minor version bump (e.g. 2.0 → 2.1) introduces incompatibilities, and multiple minor versions are officially supported at a given time.
+Applications generally stay on an old, maintained version until the code base is fully migrated.
+With the current behaviour, the user needs to manually discover what version is actually being used, and modify the Pipfile entry accordingly.

-This PEEP aims to improve the described workflow for people who want to bound package versions, while minimising the liberty provided by the current boundless approach.
+This PEEP aims to improve the described workflow for people who want to bound package versions, while minimising the impact to people relying on the liberty provided by the current boundless approach.

 ## Proposal

 When adding a package with `pipenv install`, Pipenv should insert the entry with a `>=` specifier, bounding the package to its latest version (at the time of insertion).
-The following command run today (2019-03-20)
+The following command run in a fresh environment today (2019-03-20)

 ```
 pipenv install django